About this course

-Assessment is required in order to collect evidence of the learning/training that you do in your course.
-This evidence is built while you do your course and if you meet all course requirements.
+Assessment is required in order to collect evidence of competency.
+This evidence is built while you do your course (from pre-attendance) and if you meet all course requirements including all assessments.
 Assessment methods used in this course include:

 - Theory Assessments - done during your attendance.
 These must be completed to the required standards.

 - Practical Activities and Training - you must be able to demonstrate the required skills to the required standards

 - Workplace evidence (work sample, log book, etc.) – from your own workplace

 - Final Assessment will be conducted in a real workplace as above.

 Once you have met all the minimum course requirements

 (during attendance at the training centre) you will be issued with a Statement of Completion – this is valid for 90 days.